 HISTORY & GOVERNMENT

 The small country of Bahrain was once the link between trade coming from India and China to Mesopotamia and the Indus Valley.
 For 3,000 years, this was the major source of income for the people of what would become the Kingdom of Bahrain; when trade with India began to decline, Bahrain suffered.
-The area has been ruled by Assyrians, Babylonians, Arabs and Persians.
+The area has been ruled by Assyrians, Babylonians, Arabs, Persians and Portuguese.
 For much of this time, it was known by its Greek name, Tylos.
 The designation “Bahrain” was introduced officially during the 7th century when the country was taken over by Islamic rulers.

 Bahrain practices a form of governance known as a constitutional monarchy.
 The Sunni Muslim al-Khalifa family that came to power in 1783 has ruled since then.
 The current ruler, King Hamad bin Isa al-Khalifa, allowed Shia political parties to participate in parliamentary and local elections in 2006 in order to give the majority Shia population a voice in government; however, Shia political parties, notably the al-Wefaq party, boycotted both the 2011 and 2014 elections.
 While Bahrain has a parliament, the prime minister (and the cabinet) is appointed by the monarchy.
 Its judicial system, headed by a High Civil Appeals Court, has its foundation in Shari’a and English Law.

 Bahrain experienced large-scale, organized demonstrations during the 2011 Arab Spring uprisings.
 The protests in Bahrain were at first peaceful and non-sectarian.
 They began on February 14th when people took to a central landmark, the Pearl Roundabout, in pursuit of reforms primarily related to obtaining greater political freedom for the majority Shia population.